livekit/rust-sdks/README.md

 ## Crates

 - `livekit-api`: Server APIs and auth token generation
-- `livekit`: LiveKit real-time SDK for all platforms
+- `livekit`: LiveKit real-time SDK
 - `livekit-ffi`: Internal crate, used to generate bindings for other languages

 ## Getting started